beigeworm/PoshCord-C2/README.md

 1. Setup the script
 2. Run the script on a target.
 3. Check discord for 'waiting to connect..' message.
-4. Save the contents of your hosted file to contain 'options' to get a list of modules
+4. edit the contents of your hosted file to contain 'options' to get a list of modules
 5. Do the same with any other command listed - To run that module.

 **MODULES**